johnontop/powcms/README.md

 - Built in PHP support for creating and editing of the web pages.
 - HTML editor TinyMCE is used for editing your local HTML files.
 - Support for portable MySQL or SQLite for more advanced functions.
+- Backup of saved Pages into SQLite database.
 - Easy to customize with your page Title and Logos - Make a Theme.
 - Translations of UI in only a few files.

 Portable Offline Web System is perfect for:
 - Runs from a USB stick, no need for internet connection.
 - Show an offline version of your website.
 - Anywhere and anytime develop html/php websites.